tjek/tjek-swift-sdk/README.md

 pod 'TjekSDK', '5.0.0'
 ```

-You can also choose to only install the API subspec, if you dont need the CatalogViewer:
+You can also choose to only install the API subspec, if you dont need the PublicationViewer:

 ```ruby
 pod 'TjekSDK/API', '5.0.0'